The Terminal Actor

 # Run a command that should print "Hello, Choreo!"

-Terminal runs "my-cli-app greet choreo"
+Terminal run "my-cli-app greet choreo"

 then: